Harstad/Narvik Airport: Future

 The air force has started upgrading Evenes Air Station for the F-35 from 2021.
 The air station will have a capacity for stationing a QRA of 15 fighter aircraft, as well as handling exercises with allied aircraft.
 The air station is estimated to produce 1,600 aircraft movements per year once operative.

 The government has also proposed that new Maritime Patrol Aircraft shall be co-located with F-35 at Evenes Air Station.
 Evenes will also be strengthened with the establishment of dedicated base defence units and long-range air defences.
 Andøya air station that currently serves as base for Norway's Maritime Patrol Aircraft, is slated for closure.

 Avinor plans to expand the runway safety area in 2014.
 Narvik Airport, Framnes closed in 2017, based on the opening of the Hålogaland Bridge.
 The bridge will reduce the travel distance by road from Narvik to the Evenes by 18 km and 20 minutes.

 Avinor is planning to build a new primary airport to serve Lofoten and possibly also Vesterålen.
 Two locations have been put forward, Gimsøya (68°19′10″N 14°9′30″E) and Hadselsand (68°25′40″N 14°37′30″E).
 Gimsøy has after a thorough investigation been deemed unsuitable as the site for a new airport due to high wind turbulence.
 Hadselsand would have direct services to Oslo, resulting in reduction of leakage to Evenes.
-Independent of the airport plans, there are plans to build a tunnel between Fiskefjorden and Gullesfjorden which would reduce the road distance from Lofoten to Evenes by 19 km and 31 minutes.
+Independent of the airport plans, a tunnel between Fiskefjorden and Gullesfjorden is under construction which will reduce the road distance from Lofoten to Evenes by 19 km and 31 minutes.
+A tunnel under Tjeldsundet is also planned which would reduce the road distance by another 18 km and 15 minutes.